Last Updated on October 15, 2021 by Grow with Bovees

 Responsible growing to maintain healthy plants is more important than the rate of growth.
 And there are no steroids to use.

-You can propagate philodendron micans by trimming a vine between leaf nodes and planting in moist soil or the hydroponic way by placing the cuttings in water.
-If you’re planting in soil, ensure at least one node is below the soil line.
+You can propagate philodendron micans by trimming a vine between leaf nodes and planting by placing the cutting into potting mix or water.
+If you’re planting in a quality potting medium, ensure at least one node is below the soil line.

 If you can cover the whole thing with a cut-off plastic bottle, or something similar, this will keep humidity high, and you won’t have to worry about keeping the soil moist, it will happen with the condensation from inside its cocoon.